 We’ve been reporting on rumors surrounding Google’s next Chromecast device for several months, but now it looks like the streaming media player — known internally as “Sabrina” — could arrive on store shelves as early as September 30, and with an unexpectedly low price of between $50 and $60, according to information gathered by 9to5Google.

-Citing “multiple sources with knowledge of the company’s plans,” Protocol says Google will launch this new device within months and will likely place it under its Nest brand.
-Here’s everything we know about the company’s next (Nest?) media streaming device.
+Citing “multiple sources with knowledge of the company’s plans,” Protocol said in May that Google will launch this new device within months and will likely place it under its Nest brand.
+What else do we know about Google’s next streaming media device?
+Here’s the rundown.

 The shape and texture appear to have morphed, however, as we can see in these images.
 The new device is slightly elongated, losing the circular shape that we’ve become accustomed to.
 New colors will also be on tap if the images are accurate.
 Gone is the glossy piano black, replaced by matte versions in black, white, and what looks like a pinkish Barbie-like hue.

 Chromecast devices work differently from all other media streamers in that they can’t really be used on their own.
 In order to view content via a Chromecast, a smartphone, tablet, or computer must connect to the Chromecast to initiate a media stream.
 From the user’s point of view, Chromecast devices don’t have an on-screen interface, and these streamers have never shipped with their own remote controls — the device that initiates the stream is the remote.